-Joan's career and life would suffer greatly from this, as she was banned from The Tonight Show (a ban which would last until 2014, when Jimmy Fallon took over the show) and struggled to find decent work in Hollywood (with the only notable work at the time being the voice of Dot Matrix in Spaceballs).
-Her husband Edgar would then take his life after both of them were fired by Fox, something Joan blamed on the humiliation he felt after being fired.
+Rivers' career and life would suffer greatly from this, as she was banned from The Tonight Show (a ban which would last until 2014, when Jimmy Fallon took over the show) and she struggled to find decent work in Hollywood (with the only notable work at the time being the voice of Dot Matrix in Spaceballs).
+Her husband, Edgar, would then take his life after both of them were fired by Fox, something Rivers blamed on the humiliation he felt after being fired.

-In 1989, Joan took another shot at hosting a talk show, this time in daytime syndication.
+In 1989, Rivers took another shot at hosting a talk show, this time in daytime syndication.
 The Joan Rivers Show lasted until 1993 and even earned her a daytime Emmy Award.
 After its cancellation, she was hired by the E! network to cover the red-carpet show for the Golden Globe Awards and Academy Awards along with her daughter Melissa.
 Rivers' dry wit, interest in fashion, and catchphrase "Who're you wearing?" made red-carpet coverage a new form of journalism, and both the show and red-carpet fashion became industries which have lasted until this day.

 In the following years, Rivers would participate in a series of TV shows, such as Big Brother, Celebrity Family Feud and Celebrity Apprentice (In which she would win first place) She would also start her own show on QVC promoting her jewelry line and a reality TV show called "Joan & Melissa: Joan Knows Best?" on WE TV.

-Sadly, Joan passed away in September 2014, after a throat surgery gone wrong ended with her on life support, from which she was taken off a few days later.
+Sadly, Rivers passed away in September 2014, after a throat surgery gone wrong ended with her on life support, from which she was taken off a few days later.
 Her funeral was reported to have been filled with celebrities, a red carpet and laughter, as she had requested years before her death.